bortolo/Three-tier-app-infrastructure/README.md

 - Install and run on your local machine Jenkins.
 - Create your own pipeline project and configure the pipeline section with "Pipeline script from SCM".
 Use the URL of this git repository.The script path must be Jenkinsfile.
 - Download the repository
+- Add azure credentials in jenkins as secret text (see https://www.jenkins.io/doc/book/using/using-credentials/)
 - Set the environment variables with the path of the terraform and ansible scripts (TF_WORKSPACE and AB_WORKSPACE)
 - Set the path to the password file for ansible playbooks (AB_SECRET_FILE)